codemonstur/jooqpreprocessor/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.github.codemonstur/jooqpreprocessor/badge.svg)](http://mvnrepository.com/artifact/com.github.codemonstur/jooqpreprocessor)
 [![MIT Licence](https://badges.frapsoft.com/os/mit/mit.svg?v=103)](https://opensource.org/licenses/mit-license.php)

-## JOOQ preprocessor
+# JOOQ preprocessor

-Almost functional.
+Been using this in production for a while without any problems.

 The jOOQ code generator is missing various features that prevents its use in a fully automated way.
 The standard workaround is to maintain two lists of SQL scripts; one for the DB to do the migration and one for the code generator to work on.